SKIP TO PAGE CONTENT

 Farrell Hall

-As VPAA, Dr. Dunphy has responsibility for all things academic including four academic schools, 100 academic programs (undergraduate and graduate), nearly 100 full-time faculty, four academic centers, the Office of Institutional Effectiveness and Assessment, library services, student support services, the Office of Grants and Research and the Office of Cross-Enterprise Operations.
-The VPAA works collaboratively with all vice presidents to build Walsh 4.0 focused on student success and serving the common good.
+Dr. Michael Dunphy was appointed Vice President for Academic Affairs (VPAA) on March 3, 2021.
+As the VPAA, Dr. Dunphy has responsibility for four academic schools, over 100 academic programs (undergraduate and graduate), nearly 100 full-time faculty, four academic centers, the Office of Institutional Effectiveness and Assessment, library services, student support services, the Registrar, the Office of Grants and Research and the Office of Cross-Enterprise Operations.
+He leads collaboratively with the President’s Cabinet to build Walsh 4.0 focused on student success and serving the common good.

 Basic Clinical Biochemistry for Allied Health Care Students.
 Manuscript in progress for publication in late 2020, Kendall Hunt Publishers.